 898 Homer St., Downtown

 Housed in one of the city’s most historic buildings, Homer St. Café specializes in the most tender, succulent rotisserie chicken you’ll find outside of France, paired with equally sensational sides.
-Order a half chicken and go heavy on those sides—potatoes roasted in rotisserie drippings, vinegary coleslaw, smoky cauliflower dusted in chili, and for those who love some extra crisp, the baked chicken skins.
-If you’re only stopping in for a drink, the bar snacks give a real taster of the main menu—wings off the rotisserie birds, chickpea dip and plantain chips, or, go traditional with a full cheese board showcasing Canadian-made cheeses.
-A great option for lunch or dinner, the brasserie-like interior is home to an open kitchen, which is elegantly outfitted with traditional French copper fixtures.
+Order a half chicken and go heavy on the potatoes roasted in rotisserie drippings, vinegary coleslaw, smoky cauliflower dusted in chili, and baked chicken skins.
+If you’re only stopping in for a drink, the bar snacks give a real taster of the main menu—wings off the rotisserie birds, chickpea dip and plantain chips, or a full cheese board showcasing Canadian-made cheeses.

 263 E. Pender St., Strathcona

 Chef Joel Watanabe (also of acclaimed Chinese brasserie Bao Bei) wanted to combine the clean flavors of Japanese food with the indulgent, comfort element we often associate with Italian dishes.
-Kissa Tanto is the physical manifestation of that—fairly rogue—idea, Japanese-meets-Italian fusion cuisine, and yes, it works.
-Think eggplant fritters with yuzu gribiche, gnocchi with kombu dashi, and sourdough, served with both olive oil and nori butter.
+Kissa Tanto is the physical manifestation of that fairly rogue idea.
+The Japanese-Italian fushion manifests as eggplant fritters with yuzu gribiche, gnocchi with kombu dashi, and sourdough, served with both olive oil and nori butter.
 The restaurant itself is beautiful—a mix of blue and blush leather banquettes, rich wood tables, and vintage library lamps that cast a soft glow across both the diners and the food.
 The effect is intimate and chic, but it’s the immaculate presentation of this unusual cuisine that has made Kissa Tanto one of the best restaurants in Vancouver.

 217 Carrall St., Downtown Eastside